Ohio State

 Financial responsibility includes the development of a spending and savings plan (personal budget).
 Budget Game – Core Component

 Financial institutions offer a variety of products and services to address financial responsibility.
-Lesson – Banks, Credit Unions, and Savings and Loans
+Lesson – Choosing the Best Banking Option for You

 Financial experts provide guidance and advice on a wide variety of financial issues.
 Lesson – When to hire a tax professional

 Planning for and paying local, state and federal taxes is a financial responsibility.
-Lesson – Taxation Overview
+Lesson – Tax Basics You Need to Know

 Tax payers may save money by understanding and using tax credits and deductions.
-Lesson – Taxation Overview
+Lesson – Tax Basics You Need to Know

 Informed Consumer Activity Long-Term Game Comprehensive Chapter Short Lesson Interactive Calculator Graded Assessment

 An informed consumer makes decisions on purchases that may include a decision-making strategy to determine if purchases are within their budget.
-Lesson – Pay Yourself First
+Lesson – Pay Yourself First: A Simple Yet Powerful Way to Build Wealth

 Consumer advocates, organizations and regulations provide important information and help protect against potential consumer fraud.
-Lesson – Consumer rights and responsibilities
+Lesson – Protect Yourself as a Consumer

 Part of being an informed consumer is knowing how to utilize financial services and risk management tools, as well as comparing consumer lending terms and conditions and reading financial statements.
-Lesson – Good Debt, Bad Debt
+Lesson – How to Use Debt to Your Advantage

 Lesson – What makes a contract valid?